Skip to content

 The result is long-lasting, typically between seven and ten years.
 Natural ageing continues, but the eyebrows will remain in a significantly better position than they would without surgery.
 Factors such as skin quality, sun exposure, genetics, and lifestyle influence the longevity of the result.

 Yes, and in most cases, this combination is highly recommended.
-The most common associations are with blepharoplasty, deep plane facelift, and facial fat grafting.
-Performing multiple procedures in the same surgical time reduces costs, total recovery, and provides a more harmonious result.
+The most common combinations are with blepharoplasty, deep plane facelift, and facial fat grafting.
+Performing multiple procedures in the same surgical time reduces costs, total recovery, and provides a more balanced result.

 This is a legitimate concern.
 The appearance of a permanent surprised look occurs when there is excessive elevation, especially in the medial portion of the eyebrow.
 My approach is conservative and personalised: I elevate only what is necessary, respecting the natural anatomy and the patient's desires.
 The goal is a subtle and natural result, not a dramatic transformation.